nationalarchives/front-end-development-guide/deploying-to-azure.md

 # Deploying to Azure

 These instructions describe the process for deploying HTML prototypes to an Azure website for testing and review. **This offers significant advantages in terms of the ease and speed of deployment as well as providing access to remote users**.
 However, product teams need to remember that Azure websites are public.
-While this is unlikely to present any issues for most development activity, developers should consider - on a case-by-case basis - whether Azure is the best option for hosting the prototype.
+While this is unlikely to present any issues for most development activity, teams should consider - on a case-by-case basis - whether Azure is the best option for hosting the prototype.
 In all cases, it is important to:
 * delete the Azure website when it is no longer needed.
 * consider whether it might be a good idea to obfuscate the url.
 One option for doing this is to create a SHA hash on the command line and use this as the site name (see instructions below).